The Martha's Vineyard Museum has had a well-developed

-Interns enjoy a variety of museum experiences, including exhibits, programs, special events, interaction with visitors, and working with a professional staff.
-Hours and schedules are to be arranged with individual interns and departments, however, each intern is required to work a minimum of 20 hours per week and can work as many as 40 hours.
-These internships are unpaid, however, credit may be accrued depending on each intern's individual school policy.
-With the experience gained at the MVM, many of the previous interns have gone on to careers in the fields of library science, historic preservation, public history, and museum studies.
+In 2019, the MVM will offer four fellowship opportunities for the summer program.
+Internships are available in the curatorial, marketing/events, advancement, and education departments.
+Interns enjoy a variety of museum experiences, including being involved with exhibits, programs, special events, interaction with visitors, and working with a professional staff.
+Schedules are to be arranged with individual interns and departments, and each department has their own requirements.
+These fellowships offer a stipend for the summer, which is based on the number of hours the intern is expected to work.
+With the experience gained at the MVM, many of the previous interns have gone on to careers in the fields of library science, historic preservation, public history, non-profit management, and museum studies.
 Energetic, self-motivated, flexible individuals who are independent, creative, and willing to be team players will best fit these positions.

 Duties and Duration of the Internship